ageekinportland/titanium_documentation/source/en/orientation.md

 <summary>
-	This document provides guidelines on how support different device orientations.
+	This document provides guidelines on how support device orientations.
 </summary>

-# Basics of Supporting Different Orientations
+# Supporting Device Orientations

-Application support of both portrait and landscape orientations is an Apple requirement for iPad apps, while it is completely optional for the iPhone.
+Mobile devices can be held in a number of different orientations, especially the iPad.
+This guide should help you support multiple device orientations in your mobile application

+# The Splash Screen

-iPad orientation support starts with two versions of the Splash screen image: for landscape and portrait mode.
+iPad orientation support starts with two versions of the Splash screen image - one for landscape and one for portrait mode.
-The formet should have 1024x768 dimensions, the later – 768x1024.
-Corresponding files MUST be placed into Resources/iphone folder and named as follows:
+The landscape image should measure 1024 pixels by 768 pixels, with the portrait image being 768px by 1024px.
+Corresponding files must be placed into Resources/iphone folder and named as follows:

 * Default-Landscape.png
 * Default-Portrait.png

-Please pay the special attention to the case of the first letters: misspelled images would not load on the actual device (however you will see them in the case-insensitive emulator).
+Image names are case-sensitive.

 <note>
-You do not need any of the mentioned files on the iPhone apps; so in this case the splash screen image MUST be named Default.png even if your application is intended to work in both orientation.
+Landscape and portrait splash images are iPad only - Android and iPhone splash screen images
 </note>

-Next, only if you are using Titanium Mobile SDK 1.5.0 or later, go to the tiapp.xml file in the root project directory and make sure that it contains the following lines:
+# Default Orientations

+As of Titanium Mobile 1.5, there are a number of default orientations available for iOS applications:

 <code class="xml">
 	<iphone>